 The terminology may be confusing for some people.
 First, we will discuss a wireframe.
 It is a static representation of your products or a skeletal framework for your mobile apps.
 Both developers and designers follow it.

 A prototype is an introductory composition of a product to know how it looks, how to operate it, what will it do.
 It is a rough draft of a product that does not signify a final product.

 In UX design, we follow both low fidelity and high fidelity wireframes.
-In this article, we will discuss on low and high fidelity wireframes.
+In this article, we will discuss low and high-fidelity wireframes.